-- Students have access to an independent listener for confidential advice and support.
-Details of other people and services they can contact are on the school noticeboard. - Our ICT Acceptable Use Policies for students and those working at the school sets out its expectations of behaviour in relation to use of the internet and ICT and the way in which the school seeks to protect students from the negative aspects of ICT and build resilience amongst students so that they can protect themselves and others. - The IT department monitors the internet use of all those using the school network.
+Our ICT Acceptable Use Policies for students and those working at the school sets out its expectations of behaviour in relation to use of the internet and ICT and the way in which the school seeks to protect students from the negative aspects of ICT, such as cyber bullying, and build resilience amongst students so that they can protect themselves and others.

+The IT department monitors the internet use of all those using the school network.
 Any concerns around the use of ICT by staff or students are reported to the DSL.
-Concerns about students are reported by tutors to parents so that they can work in partnership with the student(s).
+Concerns about students are reported by student advisers to parents so that they can work in partnership with the student(s).
 Police are involved as appropriate.
 Filters are in place to safeguard children from accessing inappropriate material, including that relating to terrorism and other illegal activities, such as pornography and violence.